vladbasin/algos/docs/classes/Heap.md

 > **new Heap**\<`THeapEntry`\>(`_type`): [`Heap`](Heap.md)\<`THeapEntry`\>

-Creates a new Heap instance, either as a min-heap or a max-heap.
+Creates a new Heap instance.

 #### Parameters

 • **\_type**: `"min"` \| `"max"`

-Specifies the type of heap ('min' for min-heap, 'max' for max-heap).
+'min' for min-heap or 'max' for max-heap

 #### Returns